cassiomolin/microservices-springboot/README.md

 ### RabbitMQ

-RabbitMQ is used as message broker, for communication between the services.
+RabbitMQ is used as message broker for communication between the services.
 When a product is deleted, a message is produced by the product service.
+This message contains details about the deleted product.
 The shopping list service consumes the message and removes the deleted product from the shopping lists.

 Before running the application, ensure that a RabbitMQ instance is running on `localhost` port `5672` (default port).